xeago/gradblog/graduation/extended-abstract.md

 The database instance has 2 VCPUs (virtual central processing units).
 A load average of above 2 is therefore **very concerning**.
 The drop in resource utilization can be seen clearly at the 10 minute mark.
 While this is still a heavy utilization, it does give some breathing room.
-This is extremely helpfull because it allows for secondary operations to be done with the database without crippling performance.
+This is extremely helpful because it allows for secondary operations to be done with the database without crippling performance.
 An example of such a secondary operation is exporting a backup of the database.